slackpropagation/silent-leak-detector/README.md

 - Do certain sources work better on desktop vs. mobile?
 - Are there device-specific UX issues that may be suppressing conversion?

-Sources like Google Calendar and Outlook—which are often overlooked in attribution—show surprisingly strong conversion rates, especially on desktop.
+Sources like Google Calendar and Outlook; which are often overlooked in attribution, show surprisingly strong conversion rates, especially on desktop.
 However, the same sources underperform significantly on mobile and tablet, suggesting possible issues like poor responsiveness, slower load times, or misaligned landing pages on smaller screens.

 The broader trend across the heatmap is that mobile and tablet users convert less frequently regardless of the source, pointing to a systemic issue with the mobile experience.
 This supports prioritizing device-specific optimizations and tailoring campaigns for the platforms where they perform best.

-By combining both source and device views, this chart offers targeted optimization opportunities—such as reallocating spend, adjusting messaging by platform, or improving cross-device consistency.
+By combining both source and device views, this chart offers targeted optimization opportunities; such as reallocating spend, adjusting messaging by platform, or improving cross-device consistency.

 ![Source Device Heatmap](outputs/source_device_heatmap.png)